Snaacky/thewiki/docs/advanced/naming.md

     This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs
     !!!

+    !!!info
+    For specials, it is recommended to include an episode title if it is possible !!!

 ![#91d7e3](https://placehold.co/14x14/91d7e3/91d7e3.png) Source type
 :   The source where the video/audio are taken from